-The sample is composed of clusters of dwellings units.
-From a theoretical point of view, the sampling method consists in a stratification of Metropolitan France in 189 strata (21 French regions x 9 types of urban units), and a first stage sampling of PSUs in each stratum (with different probabilities proportional to the number of dwellings).
-PSUs comprise at least 120 dwellings.
-A second stage sampling is a sampling of areas comprising between 120 and 240 dwellings (with probabilities proportional to the number of dwellings).
-Clusters of about 20 dwellings are sampled in the areas and among them only dwellings which are main residences are surveyed.
-The base used for the sample is the Population Census of 1999.
+The sampling frame is the Population Census of 1999.
 New dwellings (constructed between the date of the Census and the date of the survey) in the areas are listed by the interviewer at the time of the survey.
-If the area contains less than 10 new dwellings, all of them are surveyed; if the area contains between 10 and 40 new dwellings, 10 of them are surveyed; if the area contains more than 40 new dwellings, a quarter of them are surveyed.
+If the area contains fewer than 10 new dwellings, all of them are surveyed; if the area contains between 10 and 40 new dwellings, 10 of them are surveyed; if the area contains more than 40 new dwellings, a quarter of them are surveyed.
 The sample unit is the dwelling: in each sampled area, every private household living in its main residence is surveyed.

 The sample rate is about 1/600 for a given quarter.
-In the previous annual survey, the sample rate was 1/300 for a given year.

 Each quarter, about 56 000 dwellings are sampled.
-Among them, about 38 000 are main residences and include at least one respondent, i.e. 72 000 persons 15 years old or more.
+Among them, about 38 000 are main residences and include at least one respondent.
+Finally 72 000 persons 15 years old or over are surveyed, directly or by proxy.